RitheshKumar/Fastspeech2_HS/README.md

 ### Misc
 1. udevadm info /dev/mmcblk1p1 --> is a kernel level tool that polls for newly connected devices
 2. /etc/udev/rules.d/ or /usr/local/sd or /usr/lib/udev/rules.d or /lib/udev/rules.d is where UFS(sdcard) connection rules are specified.
 This takes precedence over fstab
+3. sudo chmod -R ugo+rw /usr/local/sd
+4. findmnt -o TARGET,VFS-OPTIONS,FS-OPTIONS --> provides the given mount options of your mounted locations
+5. The above command tells you if your mounted sd card has exec permissions.
+Shows as noexec if you don't.
+If there is exec permission, then nothing shows.So use the exec option in your fstab
+6.

 # Fastspeech2 Model using Hybrid Segmentation (HS)